randyyan2000/BonkersBot/README.md

 - [ ]  add per beatmap score leaderboard for guild members
 - [ ]  add rotating logging handler
 - [ ]  automatic type conversion for api response objects AND none/null handling
-- [ ]  allow for per server leaderboard for a given map
 - [ ]  add support for other osu game modes
   - [X]  done for osu_leaderboard (needs to be made more user friendly i.e. recognizing gamemode name strings)